 - Feeling angry, greedy, impatient, or stuck (overactive root chakra)

 Chakra experts claim that not fixing this problem can also lead to blocked chakras.
-So to fix this problem, you must balance your energy centers.
-Read our article about chakra healing for a step-by-step guide on how to do this.
+So, to fix this problem, you must balance your energy centers.
+Read our article about the chakra system for a step-by-step guide on how to do this.

 Use Visualization Techniques

 To prevent blocked and overactive chakras in the first place, empaths can use shield visualization.
 Although this might seem complicated, it’s actually very simple to do.

-When you start to feel uncomfortable (with a person, place, or situation,) take a moment to imagine a beautiful shield or bubble of white light is surrounding you.
+When you start to feel uncomfortable (with a person, place, or situation,) take a moment to imagine a beautiful shield or bubble of white light surrounding you.
 It should completely surround your body and extend out a few inches.

 This is why thinking of an unpleasant experience like your spouse cheating or a loved one dying can bring on such strong physical and emotional reactions.

 Set Energetic Boundaries for Yourself

-Even the best shielder can have trouble keeping all negative energy out.
-This is why it is crucial to disconnect from those who are toxic and set energetic boundaries at work and at home.
+Even the most shielded person can have trouble keeping all negative energy out.
+This is why it is crucial to disconnect from those who are toxic and set energetic boundaries at work and home.
 You can do this by:

 - Being aware of how you feel and what is causing these feelings.
 Take notice of your inner world and what things cause your energy to shift.
 When a feeling comes up, ask yourself, “Is this mine or someone else’s emotion?”
 This will help you not to react to every feeling that presents itself.

 - Limit draining interactions by detaching from people who make you feel overwhelmed or drained.
 A lot of empaths struggle with this because we feel that disengaging is selfish.
-However, protecting your own energy is necessary, not mean or egotistical.
+However, protecting your energy is necessary, not mean or egotistical.
 If you work or live with people who make you feel

 - Use physical objects such as crystals, plants, and even noise-canceling headphones to help you set energetic boundaries.
 One thing that I have found helpful is using a weighted blanket that serves as a ‘shield’ while protecting my energy and reducing my anxiety when I sleep.